ppreshant/ASV-OTU-debate/OTU vs ASV debate thoughts.md

 <p>For analysis to be reproducible the fundamental units must be reproducible, and <em>de novo</em> OTUs are not.
 For analysis to be comprehensive the fundamental units must be comprehensive, and closed-reference OTUs are not.
 Replacing OTUs with ASVs makes marker-gene sequencing more precise, reusable, reproducible and comprehensive</p>
 </blockquote>
 </li>
+  <li> To me, this point by itself makes ASVs way superior for reproducibility sake.</li>
 </ul>
 </li>
 <li>ASVs have the <strong>potential to have higher resolution</strong> (single nucleotide), given high quality error free data.
 Given full length 16s reads (<em>Pacbio, nanopore</em> etc) can even distinguish strains within species by differentiating intra-genomic variation of the multiple copies of the gene within the same organism.